 Ken Brown was born in Newton MA on November 9, 1947.
-He Grew up in the town of Weston, MA.
-His father was an Orthopedic Surgeon and mother a nurse, who met in 1946 in Wichita Falls, Texas where they were stationed together in the Army.
-He was the oldest of eight siblings with six sisters and one brother.
-Ken worked from age 14 until he retired at age 65 secondary to a stage 3 colon cancer.
-He has worked most of his career as a manager in healthcare; led a paralegal team at the Vandeventer Black, Law Firm; worked with local groups in advertising and graphic design and photography; wrote programs for data collection in the medical labs at SNGH and medical billing programs for a local physician and a scheduling program for a local carpet cleaning company (also worked there as assistant manager and educator).
+He Grew up in the town of Weston, MA, the son of an Orthopedic Surgeon and a Nurse, who met in 1946 in Wichita Falls, Texas where they were stationed together in the Army.
+He is the oldest of eight siblings with six sisters and one brother.

+Ken has worked continuously from age 14 until retiring at age 65 secondary to a stage 3 colon cancer.
+He spent most of his career as a manager in healthcare.
+In addition, he led a paralegal team at the Vandeventer Black, Law Firm; worked with local groups in advertising, graphic design and photography; wrote programs for data collection in the Blood Gas Lab at SNGH and Medical Billing programs for a local physician and a Scheduling Program for a local carpet cleaning company (also worked there as assistant manager and educator).

-His focus is on how things work, their relation to each other and the world and effective communication with others.
+His focus is on how things work, how they relate to each other and the world, and effective communication with others.

-College: BS in Biology, Boston College, 1970; BFA in Visual Communications, AIU, 2005; Registered Nurse Diploma, Newton-Wellesley Hospital, 1976; throughout his education, he was active on the stage in musicals and drama, spent 4 years in the college radio station, took courses in Radio, Television and Play Production along with Music arrangement; studied Physics at Harvard University, Advanced Statistics at ODU and other extra courses in English Literature, Accounting, Chemistry, Biology during his college career.
+College: BS in Biology, Boston College, 1970; BFA in Visual Communications, American Intercontinental University, 2005; Registered Nurse Diploma, Newton-Wellesley Hospital,1976; throughout his education, he was active on the stage in musicals and drama, spent 4 years in the college radio station, took courses in Radio, Television and Play Production along with Music arrangement; studied Physics at Harvard University, Organic Chemistry and Advanced Statistics at ODU and other extra courses in English Literature, Accounting, Chemistry and Biological Research during his college career at Boston College.

 As a Naval Officer Ken attended Surface Warfare Officer School, and managed the Combat Information Center and Public Relations and shipboard intelligence reporting.
-His last ship's captain was Comdr.
-David Moore of this club.
+His last ship's captain was Commander David Moore (of this club).